 Normal vision occurs when light is focused directly on the retina rather than in front or behind it.
 A person with normal vision can see objects both close and far away clearly.

-Close Vision
+Close/Near Vision

 Focusing within 35 cm from your face.